8.4. Directives#

 task at some time point during the task creation.
 The initial task priority

-The stack size of the task is specified in stack_size
+The stack size of the task is specified in stack_size.
+If the

 requested stack size is less than the configured minimum stack size, then RTEMS